carafizi/hpe/readme.txt

-Application provides a RESTful service to calculate result from a provided algebraic formula represented in POSTFIX notation.
+Application provides a RESTful web service to calculate result from a provided algebraic formula represented in POSTFIX notation.

 Service supports the following binary operators: + - * /
 Service supports the following unary operators: sizeof(string) and abs(int)